-In connection with any actual, potential, or perceived conflict of interest, a COAC member or staff must disclose the existence of the interest, recuse from any official action, and be given the opportunity to disclose all material facts to the COAC.
-However, a COAC member is not required to disclose the nature of the conflict if the fact of the conflict is disclosed.
+In connection with any actual, potential, or perceived conflict of interest, a COAC member or staff must disclose the existence of the conflict, recuse themselves from any official action, and be given the opportunity to disclose all material facts to the COAC.
+A COAC member is not required to disclose the nature of the conflict if the fact of the conflict is disclosed.
+If the COAC member believes only a potential or perceived conflict of interest exists and that such conflict does not merit recusal, the member should explain the nature of the conflict to the remaining COAC members who shall vote on whether the subject member should recuse.

 - 2) Procedures for Addressing the Conflict of Interest - a.
-The COAC member may disclose the conflict of interest at the COAC meeting, but after the disclosure, the COAC member shall leave the meeting during the discussion of, and the vote on, the transaction or arrangement involving the possible conflict of interest; such person shall not have further discussion with any member of the COAC while a determination is being made. - b.
-Nothing in this Policy is or shall be construed to prohibit a COAC member from voluntarily recusing themselves from a discussion or decision based on a potential conflict of interest. - 3) Violation of the Conflicts of Interest Policy - a.
-If the COAC has reasonable cause to believe a member has failed to disclose an actual or potential conflict of interest, it shall inform the member of the basis for such belief and afford the member an opportunity to explain the alleged failure to disclose.
+After disclosing a conflict of interest, the COAC member shall recuse themselves during the discussion of, and the vote on, the transaction or arrangement involving the possible conflict of interest; and the COAC member shall not attempt to influence any other member of the COAC while a determination is being made. - b.
+Nothing in this Policy shall be construed to prohibit a COAC member from voluntarily recusing themselves from a discussion or decision based on a potential or perceived conflict of interest. - 3) Violation of the Conflicts of Interest Policy - a.
+If the COAC has reasonable cause to believe a member has failed to disclose an actual or potential conflict of interest, it shall inform the member of the basis for such belief and afford the member an opportunity to explain the alleged failure to disclose. - b.
+If, after the member's response, and following further investigation and discussion as warranted, the COAC determines that the member has failed to disclose an actual or potential conflict of interest, appropriate corrective action may be taken by the appointing authority and/or the COAC.